noir-lang/noir/docs/docs/developers/aztecjs/guides/call_view_function.md

 ---
-title: How to Call a View Function
+title: How to Simulate a Function Call
 ---

-This guide explains how to call a `view` function using [Aztec.js](../main.md).
+This guide explains how to `simulate` a function call using [Aztec.js](../main.md).

 To do this from the CLI, go [here](../../sandbox/references/cli-commands.md#calling-an-unconstrained-view-function).